Pixate/Xamarin-PixateFreestyle/README.md

 ![Add Native Ref](https://raw.github.com/Pixate/MonoTouch-Pixate/master/Screenshots/edit_reference.png)

-Now add the `Pixate.dll` file that you can [download from here](http://www.pixate.com/prerelease/engine/ios/PixateDLL-1.0RC3.zip) if you don't already have it.
+Now add the `Pixate.dll` file that you can get from the Binaries folder of this repo if you don't already have it.
 You can also [build the DLL](#pixatedll-build-instructions) yourself.

 The dialog should look something like this: